 Create your own path through this immersive song-cycle installation and experience intimate performances close-up.
 This is house music in its original form.

-This project has been made possible by the generous support of our Keyholders Circle and Cockayne Grants for the Arts
+This project has been made possible by the generous support of our Keyholders Circle, Cockayne Grants for the Arts and Landmark Trust.

 Approx. Running Time: 90mins